WebReflection/ucontent/README.md

 html`<head><script>${raw(alreadyAString)}</script></head>`;
 ```

-All tags return a specialized `instanceof String`.
-If used in the wild, remember to eventually use `.toString()` or `.min()`, if you want the value to be minified.
+All tags return an `instanceof Buffer` with an extra `.min()` method, which would return a minified version of the buffer string content, as string.

-By default, all interpolated *content* is escaped, unless it was passed via `raw`.
+By default, all interpolated _html_ *content* is escaped, unless it was passed via `raw`, or it was an _html_ kind of buffer itself.

 ### Attributes Logic